 with Free Investing from SoFi

 Like most financial decisions, building a nest egg starts with articulating goals and then creating a specific plan of action to reach them.
-Budgets can be assessed and debt repayments mapped out—but, with careful planning, it’s possible to build a nest egg for retirement, a home, education, or other life goals.
+Using a method like the SMART goal technique, it’s possible to build a nest egg for retirement, to buy a home, pay for a child’s education (or your own), or other life goals.